aliakyurek/llm/README.md

   * Analyzes Titanic survival dataset, by chatting with data, creating visualizations using OpenAI and Langchain CSV agent.
   * Finally, tries to create a random forest model and predict the test set by chatting with CSV agent.
   * Used API&Libraries: openai langchain
-* Langchain_101:
+* Llama2_7b_GPTQ:
-  * Contains simple yet powerful features of langchain with openai, also uses deeplake in some examples.
+  * Utilizes 4bit quantatized version of Llama2 7b Chat.
+"TheBloke/Llama-2-7b-Chat-GPTQ"
-  * Used API&Libraries: openai langchain deeplake
+  * Used API&Libraries: transformers auto_gptq bitsandbytes